 Indications and alerts must be triggered as for all official ENC data.

 In order to provide a harmonised and consistent approach to manual editing and update on the ECDIS a set of portrayal symbols is supplied alongside this publication.
-These symbols, contained within an S-100 portrayal catalogue and feature catalogue allow the OEM to implement a manual update and editing feature on the ECDIS.
+These symbols, alongside an associated feature catalogue allow the OEM to implement a manual update and editing feature on the ECDIS.

 A visual index of the supplied symbols is provided in this Appendix in the following tables.